The Leader of the Real KKK DM'd Me on Twitter

-So do you have a certain respect for Obama, then?
+So, you have a certain respect for Obama?

-I can't help but find it odd when you say you don't have a problem with people of colour, because that seems to oppose all those original Klan messages.
+I can't help but find it odd when you say you don't have a problem with people of color, because that seems to oppose all those original Klan messages.

 The Klan was actually founded to protect southern families from all the freed slaves who were raping and killing.
-It’s been bastardised over the years to fulfil certain people's need for power, but it isn’t about power – there isn’t any power in this.
+It’s been bastardized over the years to fulfil certain people's need for power, but it isn’t about power—there isn’t any power in this.
 If anyone thinks the Ku Klux Klan has power, they’re retarded.

-So you don’t see the UKA as a hate organisation?
+So you don’t see the UKA as a hate organization?

 The UKA has been linked with some very serious incidents in the past, though?

 That was a different time and it's something you can't change.
 But if you look at other Klan organizations, they have scum in their ranks because they don't do background checks.
 It's all about quantity to them, whereas United Klans of America is concerned with quality.
 I'm a military veteran and an ex-cop.
 In fact, child molesters and immigration are two of our biggest issues.
 The Klan leadership figures out ways to inform communities about those issues without telling them it's coming from the Klan.
 We don't really want them knowing it's coming from the Klan, actually.
 The Klan is a means to an end.